Denmark's Retiree Burden on its Shrinking Workforce

 The working-age population represents those aged 15 to 64.
 Period: 1950-2050.

 In 1950, each Danish retiree was supported by more than 7 people of working age.
 By 2050, this is projected to have fallen closer to 2.
-Denmark’s labour force participation rate is 64%, meaning that these figures overstate the number of workers available to support retirees today.
+Adding to this already nightmarish equation is the fact that only 77.4% of the working-age population is currently employed.
 Furthermore, the fast-expanding 65+, mostly-retired cohort cost Governments of rich countries more than the equivalent number of workers, due to medical and old-age-care costs (3 time seems a minimum).
 However, it must be noted that Denmark is in an unusually strong position in Europe when it comes to pensions, with the majority of liabilities already funded.

 More perspectives using World Economics data